eunkjm/cse15l-lab-reports/lab-report-2-week-4.md

 ![image](last.jpg)
 [input : test-file4](https://github.com/eunkjm/markdown-parse/blob/main/test-file4.md)

-Image and the link has similar format; they both involve OpenBracket, ClosedBracket, OpenParentheses and ClosedParentheses which are what our code checks.
-As the result, there was a bug where image was not differentiated from the link and printed out in the list as the url.
+Image and the link has similar format; they both involve OpenBracket, ClosedBracket, OpenParenthesis and ClosedParenthesis which are what our code checks.
+As the result, there was a bug where image was not differentiated from the link and was printed out in the list as the url.
 We fixed the bug by implementing if statement that checks the placement of "!".
-If "!" is found, the the corresponding image is not printed in the list as the output.
+If "!" was found, the corresponding image input is not printed in the list as the output.